dz4k/denizaksimsek.com/entries/2022/what-is-a-link.md

  - excerpt
  {role=list .tool-bar}

-Link text and `rel` are the same, except that one is for humans and the other is for machines.
 Remove rel, and you get [harder to scrape, harder to script][] resources.
 Remove text, and you get [microsyntax][] --- #yay.